 (5) The reference in subsection (4) to the employer is, where the employer is insured against liability to pay compensation under this Act, a reference to the employer’s insurer.

-[Section 70 inserted by No. 42 of 2004 s.
+[Section 70 inserted: No. 42 of 2004 s.
 56.]

 71. Payments to unentitled person, recovery of